There are lots of fun memories to be made across Oklahoma City if you’re planning to explore your own backyard for spring break.

-If your school year has gone like ours, you’re tired of keeping up with all the student portal/zoom/homework logistics and are ready to switch out of “drill sergeant mode” and into “fun parent mode.”
-If you need an overnight change of scenery, book a night at one of these unique lodging destinations or escape to the recently opened Omni Oklahoma City Hotel.
+A lot has been going on over the last few years, so if you need an overnight change of scenery, book a night at one of these unique lodging destinations or escape to the Omni Oklahoma City Hotel.
 With four dining outlets, a heated pool deck, full-service spa and close proximity to Scissortail Park, the OKC Streetcar and more, the Omni has amenities the whole family will enjoy.

-Looking for some day outings?
-OKC attractions have reimagined their programming and in-person experiences, making it safer and easier than ever to have a memorable spring break.
-We’ve rounded up some inspiration to jump-start your planning.
+Looking for some outings to occupy you during the day?
+OKC attractions provide excellent programming and in-person experiences, making it easier than ever to plan a memorable spring break.
+We’ve rounded up some inspiration to help jump-start your itinerary.

 Kids (9 & Under)